Kaya-Kaya/Evaluator-Audio-App/README.md

 # Evaluator Audio App

-**Evaluator Audio App** is your on-demand accompanist, allowing you to practice with professional-quality accompaniment anytime, anywhere.
+**Evaluator Audio App** is your on-demand practice guide, allowing you to practice with score progress visualization and mistake detection anytime, anywhere.

 ---